In This Article

 - Production and delivery up to 4 weeks

 If eco-friendly manufacturing technologies are a must-have decision-making criterion, take into account the Gaucho Ninja assortment.
 Loafers and other designs are made by hand and outperform competitors in terms of the exclusivity and quality of the materials applied.
 They are a great sample of barefoot loafers in the market — quite comfy and durable.
-However, it’s their artisan value that makes them attention-grabbing rather than minimalist appeal.
+However, it’s their artisan value that makes them attention-grabbing rather than a minimalist appeal.

-11. Be Lenka
+14. Be Lenka Zing

 Pros: